effectivehomeoffice/effectivehomeoffice.com/README.md

 - _27" to 30" diagonal_.
 Not to small and not to big.
 Your workspace should fit on one full-screen.
 - _No ultra-wide_.
 Use a popular aspect ratio, so others can see your full screen when screen sharing.
 - _4K resolution_.
-For screen sharing fitted to your screen, 4K is required.
+4K is required for screen sharing, as the screen may be fitted or zoomed to your screen.
+4K helps here a lot.
 5K or more is not recommended, as others might have problems to display it correctly.
 - _Webcam built-in_.
 As stated below, the webcam should be as close to the main screen as possible.
 So it should be built-in and horizontally centered.
 - _Good speakers_.
 The voices of your communication partners should come from the direction of the video stream.
 Crystal clear.
 2 Watt speakers are not.
 - _Accurate colors_.
 Not super important for most work.
 Colors should be OK.